Nelson Team Grants

 • School forwards team registration order confirmation email to LeRoy.

-• A box containing a Team Welcome Kit should arrive approximately one week after payment of fee(s).
+• A small box containing a Team Welcome Kit should arrive approximately one week after payment of fee(s).
+This Kit includes two license plates and sample game elements.

 • Coach Training Schedule and Resources